 Many entrepreneurs will miss out on income or production due to the Corona virus.
 Liquidity problems soon present themselves.
 In order to cope with this, the government has announced that it will extend the Guarantee Credit for SMEs (BMKB), so that the government will largely guarantee temporary extra credit.
 In addition, it is possible to temporarily stop repayments on existing financing.
 Senior Consultant Corporate Finance Ralf Stubbe can help you to maintain the liquidity of your company, for example by making a financing request with BMKB or a request for deferral of repayments.
 Ralf can be reached by phone or email via the button below.

 The measures taken against the spread of the Corona virus are very drastic and can have major financial consequences for entrepreneurs.
 Despite the support package for emergency financial measures, bankruptcies cannot be ruled out.
 In the event of an (imminent) bankruptcy as a result of the Corona virus, it is important to contact a specialist in time to limit any damage as much as possible.
-Lawyer Maarten-Joost Swenker can support you through insolvency counseling, for example by helping to make a report of insolvency.
-He is also there for you in case of pending direct debits or other payment problems.
-Maarten-Joost can be reached by phone or email via the button below.
+Lawyer Renate Bake can support you through insolvency counseling, for example by helping to make a report of insolvency.
+She is also there for you in case of pending direct debits or other payment problems.
+Renate can be reached by phone or email via the button below.

 Discussion about General Terms & Conditions and Delivery Obligations